rubyonjets/jets/docs/_docs/routing/authorizers/authorizer-helpers.md

 ## API Gateway Event requestContext

 The context from the Lambda authorizer function output is passed to API Gateway event.
-It is under the `requestContext.authorizer` key.
-Here's an example:
+It can be found under the `requestContext.authorizer` key.
+Example:

 ```json
 {